yugr/sortcheck/README.md

 # TODO

 Various TODOs are scattered all over the codebase.
-High-level stuff:
+Here's the high-level stuff:
 * (!!) investigate remaining errors found in Ubuntu (GCC)
 * (!!) verify that Ubuntu is stable under libsortcheck
-* (!!) support non-generic bsearch callbacks
-* (!) print array elements which triggered errors (i.e. hex dumps)
-* (!) intercept dlopen/dlclose to be able to pretty-print their addresses
+* (!) intercept dlopen/dlclose to be able to pretty-print addresses in plugins; use this to debug remaining errors
+* (!) do not report repetative errors for some comparison function
 * write code comments
 * ensure that code is thread-safe
 * print complete backtrace rather than just address of caller (libunwind?)
+* print array elements which triggered errors (i.e. hex dumps)
 * more intelligent error suppression
 * provide flag(s) to tune aggressiveness of the checker (e.g. how many elements to consider, etc.)
-* do not report repetative errors for some comparison function
 * filter out trivial stuff (strcmp, short sizes are likely to be ints, etc.)